leolas95/devcompzo-interview-questions/README.md

 Interview questions
 ===

-Repo to host all of the interview questions for the community's mock interviews.
+Repo to host all the interview questions for the community's mock interviews.

 We have mainly two types of interviews: